thanethomson/blog/data/Post/2011-05-02-more-gadgets-please.md

 small operation could have to tackle the profit-bloated, complacent multinationals.

-He wasn’t convinced of the longevity of the idea though, as it involved making a particular type of gadget which would add non-critical functionality to high-end mobile phones - a niche market; a nice-to-have.
+He wasn't convinced of the longevity of the idea though, as it involved making a particular type of gadget which would add non-critical functionality to high-end mobile phones - a niche market; a nice-to-have.
 But, by his calculations, he could probably make enough money for him and his family to